sbaxend/Salary-Calculator/INSTRUCTIONS.md

-# Weekend Challenge: JavaScript Salary Calculator
-Create an application that records employee salaries and adds salaries up to report monthly costs.
+gti# Weekend Challenge: JavaScript Salary Calculator Create an application that records employee salaries and adds salaries up to report monthly costs.

 > NOTE: We are expecting a minimum of 8 commits for this assignment.